Sandeepgaddam5432/modded-ubuntu/README.md

 ### Credits :

 ```
-This Tool Uses the ubuntu image provided by the termux package `proot-distro`
+This Tool Uses the debian image provided by the termux package `proot-distro`

-Full Credit of the Ubuntu image goes to them .
+Full Credit of the Debian image goes to them.

 Termux Proot Distro - https://github.com/termux/proot-distro
 ```